Your complete guide to Zendesk customer satisfaction metrics

 Turning on the native Zendesk CSAT survey

-Getting this up and running is pretty straightforward.
-If your team is on a Zendesk Suite Professional plan or higher, you can just flip a switch in your settings.
+Getting this up and running is very straightforward.
+If your team is on a Zendesk Suite Professional plan or higher, you can enable it in your settings.
 By default, it sends a survey email 24 hours after a ticket is marked as "solved."

-You can make a few small adjustments, like changing the 24-hour delay or tweaking the question's wording.
-But for the most part, the default setup is what you get.
+You can make a few adjustments to fit your needs, like changing the 24-hour delay or customizing the question's wording.
+The default setup is designed to be user-friendly for both you and your customers.

 How to analyze your Zendesk customer satisfaction metrics (and what to do next)